harshayelchuri/harshayelchuri/README.md

 - 👋 Hi, I’m @harshayelchuri
-- 👀 I’m interested in Machine Learning and Artificial Intelligence
+- 👀 I’m interested in making machines intelligent
-- 🌱 I’m currently researching TinyML and Federated Learning
+- 🌱 I’m currently researching Federated Learning, Reinforcement Learning, TinyML, and NLP
-- 💞️ I’m looking to collaborate on interesting projects in field of TinyML
+- 💞️ I’m looking to collaborate on interesting projects in the field of Reinforcement Learning
-- 📫 How to reach me : harshayelchuri2000@gmail.com
+- 📫 How to reach me: harshayelchuri2000@gmail.com

 <!---
 harshayelchuri/harshayelchuri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.